Bobby's Logo

 HAL LEONARD "EASY DX7"

-A joint publication of Yamaha Music Foundation and Hal Leonard Publishing Corporation (1986) about DX7 functions and programmation with 20 original sounds.
+A joint publication of Yamaha Music Foundation and american society Hal Leonard Publishing Corporation (1986 - Winona, Minnesota) about DX7 functions and programmation with 20 original sounds.

 Hal Leonard "Easy DX7"PatchlistImage

-A total of 5 different books published by Alexander Publishing and which gather each 32 new original patches to program.
-I'm still searching for Volume 4 "Record Date" (by Jeff Fair) and Volume 5 "Nuclear Be-Bop" (by Cosmo Watts).
-Any informations or - best of all - a sysex version of it are welcome!
+A total of 5 different books published by american society Alexander Publishing (Sepulveda, California) and which gather each 32 new original patches to program.

 Bobby cards 2